simpla-fusion/SimPla/src/manifold/domain.md

  size_t size( D const&)			| number of items in the domain D const & parent()const		| Parent domain

-Requirements for  Domain type D as mathematic object
+Requirements for  Domain type D as a geometric object, which could be a @ref concept_simplex or a chain of polytopes.

  Pseudo-Signature  				| Semantics
  -------------------------------|-------------
- static constexprunsigned int ndims| number of dimensions of domain D PD boundary(  D const& )		| Boundary of domain D, PD::ndims=D::ndims-1.
+ unsigned int ndims 			| number of dimensions of domain D PD boundary(  D const& )		| Boundary of domain D, PD::ndims=D::ndims-1.
  D const & parent()const		| Parent domain
+ boundbox() const				| boundbox on _this_ coordinates system cartesian_boundbox() const		| boundbox on this _Cartesian_ coordinates system

 ##  See Also
-- \subpage domain_iterator
 - @ref concept_manifold
 - @ref concept_topology
+- @ref concept_simplex
+- \subpage domain_iterator
-- @ref block_domain
+- \subpage block_domain